Marketing

-The marketing mix, which outlines the specifics of the product and how it will be sold, is affected by the environment surrounding the product, the results of marketing research and market research, and the characteristics of the product's target market.
+Market orientations are philosophies concerning the factors that should go into market planning.
+The marketing mix, which outlines the specifics of the product and how it will be sold, including the channels that will be used to advertise the product, is affected by the environment surrounding the product, the results of marketing research and market research, and the characteristics of the product's target market.
 Once these factors are determined, marketers must then decide what methods of promoting the product, including use of coupons and other price inducements.